-All Student Support Sercices (TRiO) students are assessed for need and services are offered based on individual needs.
-New SSS (TRiO) students take the Learning and Study Strategies Inventory (LASSI) and meet with all members of the staff, as a part of their "passport" experience.
-Recommendations for services are based on the data that is collected from assessment tools and interviews.
-SSS (TRiO) services and activities are offered over several years, supporting student success throughout the college experience.
+All Student Support Services (TRIO) students are assessed for need and services are offered based on individual needs.
+New SSS (TRIO) students take the Learning and Study Strategies Inventory (LASSI) and meet with all members of the staff, as a part of their "passport" experience.
+Recommendations for services are based on the data collected from assessment tools and interviews.
+SSS (TRIO) services and activities are offered over several years, supporting student success throughout the college experience.

-The SSS (TRiO) Learning Lab located in RCH 218 offers free tutoring in core subjects to SSS (TRiO) students.
+The SSS (TRIO) Learning Lab located in RCH 218 offers free tutoring in core subjects to SSS (TRIO) students.
 Tutors are available on a first-come, first-serve basis.
 Tutors are friendly and knowledgeable - each tutor has met stringent requirements and has completed tutor training.
 Tutoring is available in most core subjects, as well as other classes.
 The lab is equipped with computers and printers for student use.
-Many students use the lab as a place for studying and connecting with other SSS (TRiO) students.
-A microwave and mini-fridge is available to students, and free coffee is kept fresh.
+Many students use the lab as a place for studying and connecting with other SSS (TRIO) students.
+A microwave and mini-fridge are available for student use and free coffee is kept fresh.

-First-year students are encouraged to participate in the SSS (TRiO) Learning Community.
-New SSS (TRiO) students quickly get to know their peers by sharing similar class schedules, including the SD 110 class and similar core classes, thanks to seats that are reserved for SSS (TRiO) students in many of the core classes.
+First-year students are encouraged to participate in the SSS (TRIO) Learning Community.
+New SSS (TRIO) students quickly get to know their peers by sharing similar class schedules, including the SD 110 class and similar core classes, thanks to seats reserved for SSS (TRIO) students in many of the core classes.

-SSS (TRiO) supports the college's vision of connecting learning with life.
-The program offers career counseling and development services to help SSS (TRiO) students find those careers that interest them most, and plan for their chosen career.
+SSS (TRIO) supports the college vision of connecting learning with life.
+The program offers career counseling and development services to help SSS (TRIO) students find those careers that interest them most and to plan for their chosen career.
 Assistance with creating resumes, writing cover letters and conducting a job search is available.
 Information and support in securing internships is also available upon request.

-SSS (TRiO) cares and listens to your concerns - SSS (TRiO) students are a part of the SSS (TRIO) family.
-Staff are available to support you when life happens and can refer you to on-campus and community resources when necessary.
+SSS (TRIO) cares and listens to your concerns - SSS (TRIO) students are a part of the SSS (TRIO) family.
+Staff members are available to offer support when life happens and can refer you to on-campus and community resources when necessary.

 Find Resources from Half Of Us

-The SSS (TRiO) program provides students an opportunity to develop and refine their leadership skills.
-A leadership skills class is offered every two years, the program supports the SSS (TRiO) Warrior Club - a student club & organization, and shares information with students on leadership opportunities available to SSS (TRiO) participants.
+The SSS (TRIO) program provides students an opportunity to develop and refine their leadership skills.
+A leadership skills class is offered as needed every two years.
+Students can join the SSS (TRIO) Warrior Club, a student club & organization, which provides information on leadership opportunities available to SSS (TRIO) participants.

 FAFSA priority deadline is March 1, prior to the school-year you wish to receive aid.
-LCSC recommends filing the FAFSA as soon as possible, after January 1st each year.
+LCSC staff members recommend filing the FAFSA as soon as possible, after January 1st each year.

 LCSC school code is: 001621